chrisjbryant/errant/readme.md

 In M2 format, a line preceded by S denotes an original sentence while a line preceded by A indicates an edit annotation.
 Each edit line consists of the start and end token offset of the edit, the error type, and the tokenized correction string.
 The next two fields are included for historical reasons (see the CoNLL-2014 shared task) while the last field is the annotator id.

 A "noop" edit is a special kind of edit that explicitly indicates an annotator made no changes to the original sentence.
 They are always necessary in files with multiple annotators, but are otherwise optional.
-Nevertheless, it is generally better to always include them in all m2 files to avoid evaluation errors.
+Nevertheless, it is generally better to include them in all m2 files to avoid evaluation errors.

 # Pre-requisites